neow3j/neow3j-docs/docs/neo-n3/dapp_development/wallets_and_accounts.md

 > encrypted until you call `decryptAllAccounts(String password)` on the wallet.
 An encrypted account cannot be used for
 > signing transactions.

-If you already have `Account` objects you can create a wallet with the method `withAccounts(...)`.
+If you already have `Account` objects you can create a wallet with the static method `withAccounts(...)`.
 Furthermore, you can manually set a name, version and [scrypt](https://en.wikipedia.org/wiki/Scrypt) parameters for the wallet.
 If nothing is set, default values are used.